 Hugh Lofting is a Passive House Institute U.S. (PHIUS) Certified Builder.
-Attaining PHIUS certification means we understand passive house principles, have mastered craftsmanship techniques specific to passive houses, and can meet challenges in the North American climate.
-Attaining the Passive House Certified Builder designation shows our clients and colleagues that we remain focused on long lasting, energy efficient homes and buildings.
+Attaining PHIUS certification means we understand Passive House principles, have mastered craftsmanship techniques specific to Passive Houses, and can meet challenges in the North American climate.
+Attaining the PHIUS designation shows our clients and colleagues that we remain focused on long lasting, energy efficient homes and buildings.

 Steve Hessler, Hugh Lofting Designer and Project Manager, is a Certified Passive House Design Consultant (CPHC®).
 CPHC is the only professional Passive House credential with a continuing education requirement.
 Steve participated in a rigorous training and testing program to achieve the designation.
 His certification means that as a company, Hugh Lofting can design and build a Passive House according to the highest standards.

 The term Passive House applies to all types of buildings, from houses to skyscrapers.
 Based on building science, Passive House design principles are used to gain maximum energy efficiency and interior comfort.
 Design and construction use careful energy modeling and balance of heat emissions from appliances and occupants to keep the building comfortable while maximizing energy efficiency.

 Passive Houses generally achieve energy savings of 80-90 percent through super-insulation and airtight building envelopes, highly efficient HVAC systems, energy recovery ventilation, high-performance windows, solar shading, and moisture control.

 For more information, visit the Passive House Institute US at http://www.phius.org.

 Passive House in 90 Seconds